 Terminal is one of my most used apps throughout the day.
-I wanted to customize it so that it would best fit into my workflow and decrease the amount of time that I had to spend on the command line.
-This is a quick setup guide on how I did that.
+I wanted to customize it so that I could decrease the amount of time I was interacting with the command line.
+This is a quick setup guide on how I made my CLI best fit into my workflow.

 This is the first window I see when I open my terminal: